 Once the pH balance is thrown out of whack, women have an increased risk of developing a slew of infections like vaginosis, urinary tract infections, and even cystitis.
-The advice of using of unscented bath products becomes much more appealing when the potential for infection comes into play.
+It’s better for your vaginal health to soak in unscented bathwater.

 “Fragrance” is a common ingredient on bath bomb packaging. in reality, some fragrances can contain as many as 3,000 unlisted toxins that can prove detrimental to your health, immediately or down the road.

 When using bath bombs, these unnatural scents can be absorbed by the bloodstream, putting you at risk for health conditions and diseases, including serious ones like diabetes and breast cancer.
 They’re especially hazardous for pregnant women and children as they’ve been linked to the development of ADHD and autism in children.

 If you’re in need of products that have aromatherapy benefits, look for ones that contain essential oils or other organic ingredients instead.
 These are likely to be much safer than the synthetic “fragrances” found in some products.